yortuc/JSInterpreter/README.md

 This is an experiment on Swift, JavaScriptCore and out-of-xcode compilation of Swift and Objective-C projects.

-JSInterpreter is javascript interpreter for command line.
+JSInterpreter is a javascript interpreter which has native functions to create simple applications for command line.

-Exposing required native functionality to javascript vm, like node.js does, one can create a node.js clone in Swift in this way, i guess.
+##Native functions

-For now, we dont have network functionality, but only 3 native calls such as,
+*require(fileName:String) -> JSValue * : imports common.js module and returns the object exposed via module.exports

-require(fileName): imports common.js module
+*input() -> String * : reads from command line and returns the value as a string

-input(): reads from command line
+*log(text:String)* : prints out to command line

-log(String): prints out to command line
+*download(url:String) -> String* : downloads the content of given url

 ##Compile project
 First of all, you need to compile project using swift compiler.